 Color scales in Excel are similar to Data Bars.
 Get a quick overview of your data!
 The shade of the color represents the value in the cell.

-Before you take a deep dive, you should know: What is the difference between color scales and data bars?
+Before taking a deep dive, you should know: What is the difference between color scales and data bars?

-Data bars representing the relationship between value and colors through the length of a bar.
+Data bars represent the relationship between value and colors through the length of a bar.
 Color scales assign colors to your range based on the selected scheme.

 How to add Color Scales

 1. Select the data to apply color scales using conditional formatting.
 In this case, jump to column I and select the range ‘I2: I15’.

 2. Select the Home tab, and locate the Styles Group.
 Click Conditional Formatting.

 Pick the preferred color scheme and click it.

 The range shows the prices by color.
 Red cells are higher values, white is the median, and blue cells have lower values.

 Explanation: By default, Excel calculates the median and applies three colors to highlight cells.